yungshenglu/ncsdk-practice/src/tutorials/1_install/README.md

 The simplest way to use the NCS within a docker container is to do it from a container thats running with the `–privileged` flag.
 This is not always desirable.

-1. Create a Docker image for the Intel® Movidius™ NCSDK
+1. Create a Docker image for the Intel® Movidius™ NCSDK (take few minutes)
     ```bash
     # Change your current directory to "./ncsdk/"
     $ cd ./ncsdk/